Mar 7, 2024 | Concentration Camp

 The Appellplatz and Roll Call

 Daily, prisoners used to be paraded in a yard they referred to as Appellplatz for counting.
-This was done every day as method through which the SS guards were able to exert dominance over the prisoners and have a,: way of monitoring them.
+This was done every day.
+It was a method through which the SS guards could exert dominance over the prisoners.
+It also gave them a way to monitor them.
 Consequently they caused their counterparts to threaten immediate extreme punishment for instance, any attempt to escape or disobedience.

 Prisoner Categories